- How have we chosen Lendlease as our partner?

 - What approach has Lendlease taken to fire safety at the Heygate estate?

 - It's been suggested that one of the issues that leads to reduced fire safety in buildings is chains of sub contracting and value engineering.
-Will this happen in Haringey through the HDV where Lendlease is the building contractor?
+Would this happen in Haringey through the HDV where Lendlease is the building contractor?

 - What commitment can you give about how Lendlease will respond to any findings from the Grenfell tower inquiry?